PrefectHQ/prefect/docs/ui/events.md

 ## Automating based on events

-From an event page, you can easily configure an automation for matching events by clickign the automation button in the overflow menu:
+From an event page, you can easily configure an automation to trigger on the observation of matching events or a lack of matching events by clicking the automate button in the overflow menu:

 ![Automation from event](../img/ui/automation-from-event.png)

+The default trigger configurtion will fire every time it sees an event with a matching resource identifier.
+Advanced confiuguration is possible via [custom triggers](/ui/automations/).